lucaswiman/raft_2021_03/docs/Project7_Consensus.md

 # Verify that the transaction is NOT complete initially
 assert 'foo' not in kv0.data

+# Have the leader append the entry on followers
+serv0.send_append_entries()

-# Run the Raft model/simulation
+# Run all of the resulting messages
 process_messages([serv0, serv1, serv2])

-# Assert that the transaction got took place on the leader
+# Assert that the transaction now took place on the leader
 assert kv0.get('foo') == 'hello'
 ```